 To capitalize on the opportunity for profit, day traders must be willing to invest sizable sums, as this is the only way to make money on such small price movements.
 The more you invest, the more you have to gain — and more you could lose.

 There are several short-term strategies you can explore.
-Here are two examples.
+Here are a few examples.

 Trend trading: This involves studying the past price movements of stocks within a specific time frame, usually a few months.
 From this evidence, trend traders make predictions about the direction stock prices will make in the future.
 They aim to buy stocks early during an upward trend and sell when they believe they will reach their peak based on the available evidence.